-Circles of Story Circles builds upon these friendships and the cultural experience I accrued while interacting with members of these tribal communities.
-This experience has raised my awareness about the utmost importance of behaving in a respectful, sensitive and culturally appropriate manner while interacting cross-culturally.
+Since 2015, my film students and I have been designing and leading documentary workshops with members of the Piikani, Little Shell, Chippewa Cree, and Crow tribes, building reciprocal trust with them through the sharing of stories, life experiences, spiritual rituals, and documentary filmmaking skills.
+Circles of Story Circles builds upon these relationships and the cultural experience my students and I accrued while interacting with members of these tribal communities.
+This experience has raised my awareness about the utmost importance of behaving in a respectful, sensitive, and culturally appropriate manner while interacting cross-culturally.
 Native Americans have particularly become reluctant to cooperate with non-Native documentary filmmakers and researchers because of the fact they have been often treated as the objects of studies that very rarely benefit Indigenous families and communities.
-Circles of Story Circles is thus committed: